 Although the proposed project would create additional demands on natural gas supplies and distribution infrastructure, these demands are well within the service capabilities of SCGC.
 Thus, the proposed project would not create additional demands on natural gas supplies and infrastructure that exceed the capacity of the utilities serving the site.
-Therefore, impacts would be less than significant.
+Therefore, impacts would be less than significant in this regard.